lavalink-devs/Lavalink/IMPLEMENTATION.md

 Resume-Key: The resume key of the session you want to resume.
 ```

-You can tell if your session was resumed by looking at the handshake response headerr `Session-Resumed` which is either `true` or `false`:
+You can tell if your session was resumed by looking at the handshake response header `Session-Resumed` which is either `true` or `false`:

 ```
 Session-Resumed: true